-The chemical reaction that cures mixed epoxy is *exothermic*, or heat-generating.
-If left to cure in a contained mass, such as in a mixing pot, it can generate enough heat to melt plastic, burn your skin or ignite surrounding combustible materials.
-The larger or thicker the epoxy mass, the more heat generated.
+The chemical reaction that cures mixed epoxy is exothermic, or heat-generating.
+If left to cure in a contained mass such as in a mixing pot it can generate enough heat to melt plastic, burn your skin or ignite surrounding combustible materials.
+The larger or thicker the epoxy mass, the more heat generated and the more likely uncontrolled cure will occur.
 A 100-gram mass of mixed epoxy can reach 400°F.

-To prevent heat buildup, transfer epoxy from the mixing pot to a roller pan or other wide, shallow container.
+To prevent heat buildup and uncontrolled cure, transfer epoxy from the mixing pot to a roller pan or other wide, shallow container.
 Fill large cavities with epoxy in multiple layers rather than in a single, thick layer.
-Heat build up and uncontrolled curing are unlikely in typical bonding and coating jobs because spreading the epoxy into thinner layers dissipates heat.
+Heat build-up and uncontrolled curing (exotherm) are unlikely in typical bonding and coating jobs because spreading the epoxy into thinner layers dissipates heat.

 While leftover mixed epoxy cures, set the container aside where you can monitor it.
 Use a fan to disperse vapors and direct them away.
 Air purifying respirators may not be effective against these vapors.